ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 By defining state as attributes and behavior as function.

 Now that we learned little bit of history and the idea to create "OBJECT", let's take our next step....

+> Discovering Object Oriented programming
+> Ole-John Dahl and Kristen Nygaard at the Norwegian Computing Center in Oslo, Norway.
+> Local variable are stored in stack, Local variables of function are stored in special "function stack frame".
+Additionally there are option to declare functions which are also stored in stack.
+Ole-John and Kristen thought of moving "function stack frame" from stack to Heap.
+In this case, sub functions and calling functions can still operate on the function's local variables.
+We don't have to distroy function local variables every time we come out of function.